 Also of interest is that Grayslake has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Grayslake, however, is that residents on average have to contend with a long commute, spending on average 31.42 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Grayslake, however, is that residents on average have to contend with a long commute, spending on average 30.80 minutes every day commuting to work.

-Grayslake is a somewhat ethnically-diverse village.
+Grayslake is a very ethnically-diverse village.
 The people who call Grayslake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grayslake residents report their race to be White, followed by Asian.
-Important ancestries of people in Grayslake include Irish, Polish, Italian, and English.
+The greatest number of Grayslake residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Grayslake include German, Irish, Polish, Italian, and English.

 The most common language spoken in Grayslake is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Tagalog.